Line-of-Sight Pursuit in Monotone and Scallop Polygons: Introduction

-Our pursuit algorithm alternates between a \style{search mode} and an active pursuit mode, called \style{rook mode}.
-During search mode, the pursuer methodically clears the polygon from left-to-right, maintaining a series of checkpoints that mark her progress.
-When $\cP$ enters rook mode, her movements still guard these checkpoints.
-During rook mode, the evader can use features of the environment to hinder the pursuer.
+Our pursuit algorithms for monotone and scallop polygons follow the same high-level strategy.
+The algorithms alternate between a \style{Search Mode} and an active pursuit mode, called \style{Rook Mode}.
+During Search Mode, the pursuer methodically clears the polygon from left-to-right, maintaining a series of \style{checkpoints} that mark her progress.
+When $\cP$ enters Rook Mode, her movements still guard these checkpoints.
+During Rook Mode, the evader can use features of the environment to hinder the pursuer.
 For example, the pursuer can be blocked by the boundary.
-In scallop and strictly sweepable polygons, the evader can also hide behind features.
-In response, $\cP$ reverts back into search mode, carefully ensuring that she maintains her checkpoint progress.
-Maintaining the progress is straight-forward in monotone polygons, but is trickier in scallop polygons and tricker still in strictly sweepable polygons.
+In scallop polygons, the evader can also hide behind features.
+In response, $\cP$ reverts back into Search Mode, carefully ensuring that she maintains her checkpoint progress.
+Maintaining the progress is straight-forward in monotone polygons, but is trickier in scallop polygons.
 Eventually, the evader will be pushed into a subpolygon where the pursuer can capture him.
 Figure \ref{fig:example-monotone} shows a typical pursuit trajectory in a monotone polygon.
-The pursuer's searching phases are shown in black and the active pursuit phases are shown in gray.
+The pursuer's Search Modes are shown in black and the Rook Modes are shown in gray.
 Note that searching always progresses from left-to-right.
-During active pursuit, $\cP$ guards her current horizontal position, moving left or right to track the evader's movement, and advancing towards the evader when given the opportunity.
+While in Rook Mode, $\cP$ guards her current horizontal position, moving left or right to track the evader's movement, and advancing towards the evader when given the opportunity.